dfontenot/haskell-hashtag-viewer/Readme.md

 A Twitter slideshow server in Haskell
 =================

+Create a social media wall / hashtag wall of photos.

 Create a continuous slide show of pictures from Twitter.
 Modify the query in `src/TwitterPoller.hs` to choose what to search for.
 Useful for making a slideshow out of a unique hashtag for an event.

 ![diagram of what this project's use-case is](docs/architecture-diagram.png)